fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 We'll discuss each of these steps (and when they're suitable) in more detail later.
 What is important to remember is that this process should be strictly defined.

-Usually strict definitions act as a constraint on creativity/development speed, this, however should usually not be true for CI.
+Usually, strict definitions act as a constraint on creativity/development speed, this, however, should usually not be true for CI.
 This strictness should be set up in such a way as to allow for easier development and working together.
 Using a good CI system (GitHub Actions is what we'll cover in this part) will allow us to do this all automagically.

 ### Packaging and Deployment as a part of CI

 It may be worthwhile to note that packaging and especially deployment are sometimes considered to not fall under the umbrella of CI.
 We'll add them in here because in the real world it makes sense to lump it all together.
-This is partially because they make sense in the context of the flow and pipeline (I want to get my code to users) and partially because these are in fact the most likely point of failure.
+This is partly because they make sense in the context of the flow and pipeline (I want to get my code to users) and partially because these are in fact the most likely point of failure.

-Packaging is often an area where issues crop up in CI as this isn't something that's usually tested locally.
+The packaging is often an area where issues crop up in CI as this isn't something that's usually tested locally.
 It makes sense to test the packaging of a project during the CI workflow even if we don't do anything with the resultant package.
-With some workflows we may even be testing the already built packages.
+With some workflows, we may even be testing the already built packages.
 This assures us that we have tested the code in the same form as what will be deployed to production.

 What about deployment then?
-We'll talk about consistency and repeatability at length in the coming sections but we'll mention here that we want a process that always looks the same, whether we're running tests on a development branch or on master.
-In fact the process may <i>literally</i> be the same with only a check at the end to determine if we are on master branch and need to do a deployment.
+We'll talk about consistency and repeatability at length in the coming sections but we'll mention here that we want a process that always looks the same, whether we're running tests on a development branch or the master.
+In fact, the process may <i>literally</i> be the same with only a check at the end to determine if we are on the master branch and need to do a deployment.
 In this context, it makes sense to include deployment in the CI process since we'll be maintaining it at the same time we work on CI.

 #### Is this CD thing related?